dariusmehri/Predicting-Unsafe-Building-Facades-Decision-Tree-Induction/README.md

 #Research Question and Data

-###Can the DOB develop a model using existing to predict unsafe buildings?
+###Can the DOB develop a model using existing data to predict unsafe buildings?
 Are building characteristics a good predictor to determine whether a building facade is safe or unsafe?

 ###Data: Compliance database